 It is good practice (as for any examination) to ensure that, when possible, hand washing and equipment cleaning are carried out in full view of the patient at the beginning and end of the examination to reassure them that effective infection control procedures are being applied.
-Advice on students/trainees and intimate examinations is given in the 2016 SoR document and in the 2015 RCR guidance.
+Advice on students/trainees and intimate examinations is given in the 2016 SoR document: Intimate examinations and chaperone policy [update due 2023] and in the 2015 RCR guidance.